ubccr/xdmod-ondemand/docs/upgrade.md

 ## Configuration Changes

-### Fix application map for noVNC requests
+### Fix application mapping for noVNC page impressions

-This release fixes the application mapping of page loads for OnDemand applications launched via noVNC, specifically page loads whose request paths are of this form:
+This release fixes the application mapping of page impressions for OnDemand applications launched via noVNC, specifically page impressions whose request paths are of this form:

 ```
 /pun/sys/dashboard/noVNC-[version]/vnc.html?[params]&commit=Launch+[app]
 ```

-Previously, these page loads were mapped to the `sys/dashboard` application.
+Previously, these page impressions were mapped to the `sys/dashboard` application.
 This release fixes this to map them to the value of `[app]`.
 For example, a page load with a request path that has the following form will be mapped to the application `Desktop`:

 ```
 /pun/sys/dashboard/noVNC-1.3.0/vnc.html?[params]&commit=Launch+Desktop
 ```

-This new mapping will apply to any new page loads that are ingested into XDMoD.
+This new mapping will apply to any new page impressions that are ingested into XDMoD.
 For page loads that have already been ingested, the following SQL statements can be run to remap them to the correct applications.

-Make sure to run them at a time when ingestion and aggregation are NOT running.
+1. Make sure to follow these steps when the automated ingestion and aggregation of OnDemand logs are NOT running.
+1. First make a backup of the database, specifically the `modw_ondemand` schema, in case you need to recover it later.
 1. Make note of the timestamp when you started; this will be used later when reaggregating.
 1. Insert the new rows into the `app` table if they do not already exist: